gmaitlandtiag/llm_prompt_engineer/llm_prompt_engineer_techniques.md

 # Practical Prompt Engineering

 The goal of this reference document is to prime/structurize prompt techniques to maximize the value add we can glean from LLMs.
-The LLMs we use in databricks/vscode/copilot are very powerful if structured effectively.
+The LLMs we use in databricks/vscode/copilot are very powerful if queries are structured effectively.
 Below are prompt techniques and examples we can use and reference as data professionals to increase our engineering velocity.
-Additionally, some of these techniques can be combined feel free to jump to the specific section/technique you need.
+Additionally, some of these techniques can be combined so feel free to jump to the specific section/technique you need.

 ## Quick Reference Table